Satria-WS/SQL-FUNDAMENTAL-BOOK/FREECODECAMP/little fundamental database.md

 	○ A unique key identifies each row

-Non-Realational (noSQL / not just SQL)
+Non-Relational (noSQL / not just SQL)
 ⚫ Organize data is anything but a traditional table
 	○ Key-value stores
 	○ Documents (JSON , XML ,etc)